Petroleum industry in Azerbaijan: Storage and transportation

-In 1858, one of the major shipping companies on the Caspian Sea — joint-stock company "Kavkaz and Merkuriy" was established and served as the first oil shipping outlet.
+In 1858, one of the major shipping companies on the Caspian Sea – joint-stock company "Kavkaz and Merkuriy" was established and served as the first oil shipping outlet.

 Great changes were introduced in the area of oil storage by Nobels.
 To counteract the waste of the ground pits, vessels and lakes where great quantities of oil evaporated or simply penetrated back into the ground, the company started to use iron reservoirs for oil storage.

-The first successful oil tanker in the world — a refurbished metal ship called Zoroastr — was built in 1877 in Sweden by Nobels.
-By 1890 345 tankers, including 133 steam vessels and 212 sailing vessels were sailing on the Caspian Sea.
-For instance, Mazut Trading Co, created by Rothschild Frères in 1898, possessed 13 tankers in Caspian Sea alone.
+The first successful oil tanker in the world – a refurbished metal ship called Zoroastr – was built in 1877 in Sweden by Nobels.
+By 1890 345 tankers, including 133 steam vessels and 212 sailing vessels, were sailing on the Caspian Sea.
+For instance, Mazut Trading Co, created by Rothschild Frères in 1898, possessed 13 tankers in the Caspian Sea alone.
 During these years, native Azerbaijani shipowners appeared, of which the largest fleet belonged to Shamsi Asadullayev.

-In 1877, construction of the first-ever oil pipeline linking Surakhany oil field and refinery in Baku was completed.
+In 1877, construction of the first-ever oil pipeline linking Surakhany oil field and the refinery in Baku was completed.
 By 1890, there were more than 25 pipelines totaling 286 km.

 The Nobel Brothers were the first to introduce railway tanks (cisterns) for oil transportation, when the railway link between Baku and Tiflis was built in 1883.
 The situation with limited exporting options was solved by the construction of the Baku–Batum pipeline.
 After 1936 Batum renamed to Batumi.
-Construction began in 1897 and was completed 10 years later under supervision of Professor N. L. Szhukin.
+Construction began in 1897 and was completed 10 years later under the supervision of Professor N. L. Szhukin.